List of Unification movement people

-This article is a list of prominent members and supporters of the Unification movement, founded by Sun Myung Moon.
+Notable members and supporters of the Unification Church, founded by Sun Myung Moon.

 Moon family

-The family of Rev. Moon and his wife Hak Ja Han are known as the "True Family".
-Rev. and Mrs. Moon are known as "True Father" and "True Mother" within the movement, and collectively as the "True Parents."
-Their children are known as the "True Children."
+The family of Reverend Sun Myung Moon (1920–2012), founder and leader of the Unification Church, and his wife Hak Ja Han are known as the "True Family".
+Moon and Han are known as "True Father" and "True Mother" within the movement, and collectively "True Parents".
+They were married in 1960.
+Their children are known as the "True Children":